There’s only one Malika but who is Malika?

 A: Who is Malika?

-Portfolios give me a glimpse into what design education is doing, and generally, allow me to measure the pulse on what design trends are hot right now — portfolios do reveal trends.
+Portfolios give me a glimpse into what design education is doing — and generally, allow me to measure the pulse on what’s trending.
+Because portfolios do reveal trends.

-The problem with trends: The flavour of the moment happens to be what every young designer is trying to replicate in their portfolio.
+The problem with trends: the flavour of the moment is what every young designer is trying to replicate.

 “To arrive at this UX/UI, I referred to Zerodha.”
-Resulting in a piece of work which, is more or less Zerodha.
+Resulting in work which is, more or less, Zerodha.
 Logos and identities?
-Probably it will look like something from Logo Lounge’s annual trend report.
-Posters?
-Publication design?
-Kinetic Typography?
-Packaging?
-Chances are they won’t be too much different from the top hits on Pinterest.
+Something from Logo Lounge’s annual trend report.
+Posters, publication design, kinetic typography, packaging?
+Chances are they won’t look too different from the top hits on Pinterest.

-Even big brands rip off her style shamelessly.
+Even big brands rip it off shamelessly.
 For example, W for Woman.

 W For Women Ripping off Malika

 Although her illustrations are deceptively simple, her process is not.
-If you were among the 1500 people who heard her speak in Goa (Designyatra 2015), you will know that.
+If you were among the 1,500 people who heard her speak in Goa at Designyatra 2015, you know that.

 For example this series of illustrations on Canary Island